WoodCrafts in Nepal

 Most of the wood crafts are influenced by the Vedic and Buddhist ideologies.
 So, if you happen to see any sort of act depicted on the temple, be sure that the art holds some kind of meaning in the oriental religions.

-Woodcarvers believe and worship the god called Vishwokarma, who according to a legend of Mahabharata, built a beautiful palace, the Mani Mai Sabhat, for their king who was so impressed by the window carvings as well as the beauty of the queen, that he was distracted enough to stumble over and fall into the water pool in the middle of the court.
-Vishwokarma is revered as kul deuta (deity guide/ personal god) by the traditional woodcarvers during the festive seasons.
+Woodcarvers believe and worship the god called Vishwakarma, who according to a legend of Mahabharata, built a beautiful palace, the Mani Mai Sabhat, for their king who was so impressed by the window carvings as well as the beauty of the queen, that he was distracted enough to stumble over and fall into the water pool in the middle of the court.
+Vishwakarma is revered as Kuldeuta (deity guide/ personal god) by the traditional woodcarvers during the festive seasons.

-Even though the majestic display of wooden craft in Kathmandu valley can be observed in the traditional doors and windows of Newars, the durbar square, and temples, nowadays skill can be found in different forms like small decorative items, handicraft gift like picture frame, rack with hangers, wooden ties, small boxes, animals, buttons, furniture, decorative wall hanging etc. from the limited items temples, wooden windows and panels.
-Maybe following descriptions of these crafts will be a great help for you:
+Even though the majestic display of wooden craft in Kathmandu valley can be observed in the traditional doors and windows of Newars, the durbar square, and temples, nowadays skill can be found in different forms like small decorative items, handicraft gift like a picture frame, rack with hangers, wooden ties, small boxes, animals, buttons, furniture, decorative wall hanging, etc. from the limited items temples, wooden windows, and panels.
+Maybe the following descriptions of these crafts will be a great help for you:

 Blessed with the rich tradition and cultural plethora, the temples of Nepal contains different gods and goddess each having their own significance.
-Nowadays, the small-scale woodcraft industries create the different forms of deities in different shapes and size with the varying price range.
+Nowadays, small-scale woodcraft industries create different forms of deities in different shapes and sizes with varying price ranges.
 You can get a piece of Buddha Statue for Rs.
 1000 or else you can get the statue of Ganesh that costs more than Rs.
 10,000.

 Tables and beds

-Who wouldn’t love to use the intricately designed wooden table in their office and home which radiate the sense of calmness and serenity?
+Who wouldn’t love to use the intricately designed wooden table in their office and home which radiates a sense of calmness and serenity?
 Carved in the durable wood of tropical trees like sal, these tables are durable and artistic with different religious motifs.
-Also, the wooden sleeping beds are available in major woodcraft industry which is carved with auspicious motifs like astamangala.
+Also, wooden sleeping beds are available in the major woodcraft industry which is carved with auspicious motifs like Astamangala.

 Wooden framed clock

-This can be yet another elegant classic item that can add beauty in your abode: watching the passing time on a clock embedded in the wooden frame prepared by some artisans in another corner of the world that radiate the medieval vibes of oriental region.
+This can be yet another elegant classic item that can add beauty to your abode: watching the passing time on a clock embedded in the wooden frame prepared by some artisans in another corner of the world that radiate the medieval vibes of the oriental region.

-In addition to above-described items, you can observe different pieces of crafts on the courtyard of Bhaktapur, Kathmandu and Patan Durbar square where many tourists and the vendors bargain for the price of the items.
+In addition to the above-described items, you can observe different pieces of crafts in the courtyard of Bhaktapur, Kathmandu, and Patan Durbar square where many tourists and the vendors bargain for the price of the items.
 To those, who are a bit skeptical of their authenticity, there are so many local workshops where one can obtain the item, learning to carve, if desired.